LaunchCodeEducation/intro-to-web-dev-curriculum/content/how-programs-work/reading/your-first-program/index.md

    no changes added to commit (use "git add" and/or "git commit -a")

-   scomputer:js-hello-world username$ git add .
+   git add .
-   computer:js-hello-world username$ git status
+   git status
    On branch main
    Your branch is ahead of 'origin/main' by 1 commit.
       (use "git push" to publish your local commits)